 3. Understand the basic principles of unconscious bias (UB).

-This webinar will serve as an introductory lesson for these essential skills and as a foundation for the in-person training this fall.
-We will be hosting this webinar live and then sending out access to the recording to those who are registered.
-To register, click here.
+This webinar served as an introductory lesson for these essential skills and as a foundation for the in-person training this fall.
+The recording can be viewed here.